jonaspleyer/cellular_raza-homepage/content/benchmarks/2024-07-sim-size-scaling.md

 negligible compared to the first-order.
 However, it is clear that with increasing the number of agents $N$, we expect the second-order contribution to gain in relevance as well.
+Furthermore, we can not rule out constant contributions $c_0$ due to fixed computational costs in creating and stopping the simulation although we exptect these contributions to be of neglibile magnitude compared to the computational overhead of calculating interactions.
+In addition, we also compare the estimated value of the parameter $p_2$ with the null-hypothesis
+$0$ using the calculated variance $\sigma_2$ obtained by the fitting algorithm.

 ## Results